-The Blue Cave Tours from Split or Trogir normally include a visit to other Croatian islands like Hvar, Budikovac, Paklinski, Vis, Bisevo, and their attractions like Blue Cave, Monk Seal Cave, and others.
+The Blue Cave Tours from Split or Trogir normally include a visit to other Croatian islands like Hvar, Budikovac, Paklinski, Vis, and Bisevo, and their attractions like Blue Cave, Monk Seal Cave, and others.
 There’s a genuine reason for it.

 Bisevo is the remotest island on the Croatian Adriatic Coast and takes about 3 to 4 hours from Split or Trogir by speedboat.
 It’s way too far to go and way too much money to shell out (more than 100 Euros per person) just to spend 10 to 15 minutes inside the cave.
 Isn’t it?

-Wouldn’t you want a good value for money?
+Wouldn’t you want good value for money?
 So, that’s what tour operators do.
-They add on beautiful stopovers in the itinerary to give you a good return for your Euros.
+They add beautiful stopovers to the itinerary to give you a good return for your Euros.

-It usually takes around 1 hour 30 minutes from Split or Trogir, an hour from Hvar, and 20 minutes from Komiža on Vis island to get to the Blue Cave.
+It usually takes around 1 hour and 30 minutes from Split or Trogir, an hour from Hvar, and 20 minutes from Komiža on Vis island to get to the Blue Cave.